Eldragon126/Celestial-Flux/README.md

 Made to be pure fun!
 # To the Players
   For any feedback on the game, please email me (eldensimmons1@gmail.com) or text me (208) 821-0245 your feedback.
 Any and all feedback is appreciated.
+  Feedback on the Discord Server also works: https://discord.gg/HstMJMkCtb

 # To the Contributors:
 Please, in general, only *add* nodes.
 Subtracting or editing existing nodes and then publishing to the repo can break the game.